6 Surprising Ways You Can Raise Awareness About Environmental Issues

 It’s not always easy to conceptualize climate change.
 This phenomenon doesn’t affect us in ways we can immediately see, hear or feel.
 The world might be getting warmer — but that’s not necessarily remarkable to the average person.
 As a result, you should try recommending media that helps your friends and family learn about climate change more tangibly.

 Reading is also a great way to help people of all ages challenge their thinking and learn from other opinions.
-Whether it’s encouraging your children to read about nature and wildlife or starting a book club in which you tackle the latest non-fiction books on climate and the environment, reading more will help us all understand more about our place in the world.
+Whether it’s encouraging your children to read about nature and wildlife or starting a book club in which you tackle the latest non-fiction books on climate and the environment, reading helps us all understand more about our place in the world.

 There are times when activists can seem unapproachable.
-If you’re using buzzwords like “net-zero” without explaining them, you can’t expect everyone to listen to what you have to say.
+If you’re using buzzwords like “net zero” and “carbon footprint” without explaining them, you can’t expect everyone to listen to what you have to say.
 Your message won’t seem relatable.
-A person who adjusts their message accordingly will reach more people.
+A person who adjusts their vocabulary accordingly will reach more people.

 6. Write Articles and Create Videos